bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/exporting-code-signing-files.md

 - files
 - xcode
 - ios
-summary: 'If you don''t want to use codesigndoc, you can export certificates and provisioning profiles manually, or using Xcode. '
+description: 'If you don''t want to use codesigndoc, you can export certificates and provisioning profiles manually, or using Xcode. '
 redirect_from: []
 menu: